adn770/ppdf/docs/design-dmme.md

     characters, including an interface for the LLM-powered character generator.
 -   **DM's Insight Modal**: Triggered by an inline '🔍' button on an AI response, this modal displays the raw RAG context used for that specific generation.
+-   **Image Lightbox Modal**: A simple, reusable modal overlay that displays a full-resolution image when a thumbnail in the narrative view is clicked.
 -   **Settings Panel:** A multi-pane modal for application configuration, including a toggle for optional game aids like the **ASCII Scene Renderer** and **Visual Aids**.